Pant/HID-Game-Controller-to-Serial-Out./README.md

 HID-Game-Controller-to-Serial-Out.
 ==================================

-Write HID controller's data to serial.
+Write HID controller's data to serial with Processing.